-As indicated above, the court granted the termination petition as to Mother based upon the following statutory grounds: (1) the persistence of conditions which led to removal; (2) failure to manifest an ability and willingness to assume custody; and (3) a finding that placement with Mother would pose a risk of substantial harm to Azalaya.
-The court granted the termination petition as to Father based upon (1) his failure to manifest an ability and willingness to assume custody and (2) a finding that placement with Father would pose a risk of substantial harm to Azalaya.
-We will consider each ground as applied to each parent as required by our Supreme Court.
+As indicated above, the trial court granted the termination petition based upon the following statutory grounds: (1) the persistence of conditions which led to removal; (2) failure to manifest an ability and willingness to assume custody; and (3) a finding that placement with Mother would pose a risk of substantial harm to Kaniel.
+We will consider each ground as required by our Supreme Court.
 See In re Carrington H., 483 S.W.3d at 525-26 ("[T]he Court of Appeals must review the trial court's findings as to each ground for termination and as to whether termination is in the child's best interests, regardless of whether the parent challenges these findings on appeal.").